rockstor/rockstor-doc/interface/docker-based-rock-ons/observability-starter-kit.rst

 - VictoriaMetrics was used instead of Prometheus, due do its resource-efficient implementation

 When I was choosing the components for this rock-on, I tried to strike a balance between resource-efficiency, ease-of-use and flexibility.
-And the most important aspect was 100% open-sourced and without compulsory cloud account creation.
+The most important aspect was 100% open-sourced and without compulsory cloud account creation.

 .. _osk_pre: